ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

-This allows the current user to access the KeyVault, however, that is only useful during deployment.
+This allows the current user to access the Key Vault, however, that is only useful during deployment.
 When the app is running, the access will be done by the web app's system assigned managed identity.
-Because of this, you also need to add an access policy that allows the web app to read the secrets in the KeyVault.
-This is done by adding a __second__ `access_policy` block to the KeyVault resource.
-In this case, the `tenant_id` and `object_id` should be set to the web app's system assigned managed identity, which is available as the first item in the `azurerm_app_service.app.identity` array.
+Because of this, you also need to add an access policy that allows the web app to read the secrets in the Key Vault.
+This is done by adding a __second__ `access_policy` block to the Key Vault resource.
+In this case, the `tenant_id` and `object_id` should be set to the web app's system assigned managed identity, which is available as the first item in the `azurerm_linux_web_app.app.identity` array.

 You should also limit the permissions to `Get` and `List` for secrets.